-- Project Integrate Project Integrate identifies and addresses the barriers to effective tobacco treatment for people with Behavioral Health diagnoses, including substance abuse diagnoses.
-Project Integrate aims to increase the capacity of providers to encourage and advocate for state-level policy changes to support tobacco-free living for all Mainers.
+- Project Integrate Project Integrate identifies and addresses the barriers to effective tobacco treatment for people with Behavioral Health diagnoses, including substance use diagnoses.
+Project Integrate aims to increase providers’ capacity to encourage and advocate for state-level policy changes to support tobacco-free living for all Mainers.

 Vital Consumer Links

-- The American Counseling Association The American Counseling Association is a not-for-profit, professional, and educational organization that is dedicated to the growth and enhancement of the counseling profession.
+- American Counseling Association, The American Counseling Association, is a not-for-profit, professional, and educational organization dedicated to the growth and enhancement of the counseling profession.
 Founded in 1952, ACA is the world’s largest association exclusively representing professional counselors in various practice settings.

 Affiliations & Organizations

-- Board of Alcohol & Drug Counselors The State Board of Alcohol and Drug Counselors was established to ensure high professional standards among alcohol and drug counselors which promotes quality treatment and rehabilitation services of substance abusers.
-The primary responsibilities of the Board are to evaluate applicant qualifications, examine applicants, grant licenses to those who meet board requirements, investigate complaints, and take appropriate disciplinary action against licensees.
+- The Board of Alcohol & Drug Counselors The State Board of Alcohol and Drug Counselors was established to ensure high professional standards among alcohol and drug counselors, promoting quality treatment and rehabilitation services of substance users.
+The board’s primary responsibilities are to evaluate applicant qualifications, examine applicants, grant licenses to those who meet board requirements, investigate complaints, and take appropriate disciplinary action against licensees.

 - Department of Health and Human Services